 - Check the identity of drivers against photographs on identification badges

 - Check that cab licence plates at the back of vehicles or on the left-hand side of windscreens are in date

 - Agree private hire fees in advance.
 Metred hackney cab fees are set by the council

-Members of the public can use the facility to ensure that vehicles are licensed, which means they will be safe, comfortable and roadworthy, and that drivers have a reasonable knowledge of the area, are medically fit and free from serious convictions.
+Members of the public can use the register to ensure drivers and vehicles are licensed, which means they will be safe, comfortable and roadworthy, and that drivers have a reasonable knowledge of the area, are medically fit and free from serious convictions.

 Anyone who suspects a taxi firm of operating without a licence or a driver of driving without a licence, or using an unlicensed vehicle, is asked to contact the council’s licensing team on 01200 414411.